imrehg/hundred-days-to-offload-wordpress/readme.txt

 Not at this point, though possible in the future.
 The spirit of `#100DaysToOffload` is using your personal blog, though, where it's unlikely to have multiple users.

+= Should the metric be "100 posts in a year" or "100 unique days when something was posted"? =

+Yeah, the name and the spirit of the project might be open for multiple interpretations, but the [100DaysToOffload website](https://100daystooffload.com/#guidelines) is pretty clear on the former interpretation.
+In the future there might be more options to switch the plugin between these two or give you information according to either of them.

 == Screenshots ==